-11.10.1 Printing and distributing paper passports and stickers
+11.12.1 Printing and distributing paper passports and stickers

 It is estimated that 803,000 loads are moved per year across GB.
+Deducting the number of oilseeds loads delivered to SCOPA member intakes, leaves 768,000

-- There are a range of different ways in which passports are sent and printed across England and Wales, the cost for this is calculated in numbers 1) to 4) below. - Red Tractor provide English and Welsh growers with stickers to use on passports.
-A cost for this is included in 5) below. - TASCC/UFAS provide members across GB with stickers to use on passports.
-A cost for this is included in 5) below. - SQC provide Scottish growers with pre-printed passports specific to each harvest year (approximately 180,000 are used).
-A cost for this is included in 5) below.
+- There are a range of different ways in which passports are sent and printed across England and Wales, the cost for this is calculated in numbers 1) and 2) below. - Red Tractor provide English and Welsh growers with stickers to use on passports.
+A cost for this is included in 3) below. - TASCC/UFAS provide members across GB with stickers to use on passports.
+A cost for this is included in 3) below. - SQC provide Scottish growers with pre-printed passports specific to each harvest year (approximately 180,000 are used).
+A cost for this is included in 3) below.

 Industry feedback suggests that far more passports are printed than are used in England and Wales where passports are not generated and distributed by the assurance bodies.
-The total for England and Wales has been increased by 50%, resulting in a figure of 934,500 passports being printed.
+The total for England and Wales has been increased by 50%, resulting in a figure of 882,000 passports being printed.

-Four distinct methods of passport printing and distribution have come to light and have been costed.
+Two methods of passport printing and distribution have been costed.
 There may be other methods.
 The costs include paper, printing, envelopes, postage and admin time for merchants or farms.

-Print & Distribution method Proportion of 934,500 passports Cost / passport Total cost 1.
-Merchant print and post to farm (E&W) 10% 38.8p £36,258 2.
-Merchant email to farm and farm print (E&W) 10% 18.9p £17,662 3.
-Merchant duplicate books and post (E&W) 10% 25p £23,362 4.
-Merchant provides web link and farm print (E&W) 70% 23.5p £153,725 5.
-Printing and distributing: SQC passports (Scotland) (180,000) Red Tractor stickers (E&W) TASCC/UFAS stickers (GB) N/A N/A £106,000 Total / average 100% 28.4p £337,007
+Print and distribution method Proportion of 882,000 passports Cost / passport Total cost 1.
+Merchant print and post to farm (E&W) 10% 38.9p £34,310 2.
+Merchant provides weblink and farm print (E&W) 90% 23.5p £186,543 3.
+Printing and distributing: SQC passports (Scotland) (180,000 passports) Red Tractor stickers (E&W) TASCC/UFAS stickers (GB) N/A N/A £106,000 Total / average 100% 28.4p £326,853